tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 A cashier can be a public subnet.
 Customers order their coffee from the cashier.
 And barista who prepare coffee can be in private subnet.

+__Public subnets__ contain resources that need to be accessible by the public, such as an online store’s website.

+__Private subnets__ contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.

 #### Internet Gateway

 To allow public traffic from the internet to access your VPC, you attach an internet gateway to the VPC.